hirenanandwani/FeatureRequestFlask/README.md

     static            -   Contains sub directories (1)css (2)js
     templates         -   HTMTL Templates
     scripts           -   Contains .sh file that should be run on the time of deployment on AWS EC2.
-    Protractor        -   Protractor files for front-end testing of application (1) conf.js (2) mytest.js
+    Protractor        -   Protractor files for front-end testing of application (1) conf.js (2) mytest.js to be tested on
+                          Jenkins.

   Files -

-    featuresapp.py   -   Flask app which will start Flask Server feature-test.py  -   Python file which contains test case to be tested on Jenkins Server views.py         -   Contains routes for the Flask Application models.py        -   ORM - Sqlalchmey Model for Flask Application appsec.yml       -   Configuration file which is read by AWS Code Deploy Agent to do before installation,
+    featuresapp.py   -   Flask app which will start Flask Server feature-test.py  -   Python file which contains backend code test case to be tested on Jenkins Server views.py         -   Contains routes for the Flask Application models.py        -   ORM - Sqlalchmey Model for Flask Application appsec.yml       -   Configuration file which is read by AWS Code Deploy Agent to do before installation,